kkreuning/rabo.dev/docs/developer-tools/webhooks/managing-subscriptions.md

 attempt to deliver those events.
 Keep this in mind when disabling a webhook subscription; the destination might still receive events afterwards.

-If you change the destination of a webhook subscription, any outstanding deliveries will be sent to the new destination.
+If you change the destination of a webhook subscription, any outstanding deliveries will still be sent to the old destination.

 :::